John Yu Shuinling: Biography

 From 1899 to 1902, he served as second secretary in the Qing-dynasty Embassy in France, where his father held a diplomatic post.
 The Yu siblings led a cosmopolitan life in Paris, they socialised, frequented the theatre and performed at their parents' parties.
 The weekly magazine Armée et Marine reported that the four children of Minister Yu Keng "superbly performed" an English comedy in three acts at a soirée organised by their father.

 In March 1901, the Yus threw a fancy dress ball at the Chinese Embassy to celebrate Chinese New Year, at which Shuinling was costumed as Pluto, his siblings Hsingling, Roung Ling and Der Ling, were dressed respectively as Napoleon, Prince Charming and a doll in the fairy tale.

 He became an amateur photographer during his stay in Paris.
 After the Yus' return to China, from 1903 to 1905, he took a large number of photographs of the Empress Dowager Cixi with a camera from Europe.
 More than half of the negatives are now held by the Arthur M. Sackler Gallery.
+One photo shows the Empress with Shuinling's daughter Lily, of which little information is known.

 In 1936, he wrote an afterword for the Chinese translation of Der Ling's Imperial Incense, at the invitation of its translator Chin Shou-ou.
 Not much is known about his later life, he died in 1944.